sushmakalvakuntla/Update-ReadMe/README.md

 ## Installation

-To Install
+To Install:

 	npm install react-wood-duck --save

-For specific version
+For specific version:

 	npm install react-wood-duck@version

 ## Usage

-Now, you can import the components from the library into the application as,
+Now, you can import the components from the library into the application:

 	@import {component-name} from 'react-wood-duck'